justinledwards/gardino/README.md

 I am storing the state of the relays in the model and controlling the on and off with ajax post functions that load partials via 'turnoff' and 'turnon'.

+Requirements:  you must install Redis, have an up to date ruby / rails

+Installation:  `bundle install` , `rake db:migrate` , `rails s` , modify files mentioned above to fit your needs.